isc-rsingh/iris-load-data-api/README.md

 # IRIS Data Loading app and REST API

+This application facilitates CSV file input into IRIS and IRIS for Health, providing a front-end client to the LOAD DATA SQL command.
+Takes as input a CSV file, infers data types, and allows the user to edit column names and data types.

-Application for loading data into InterSystems IRIS from a CSV file.
-Includes an Angular application and a data loading REST API that uses <a href="https://github.com/bdeboe/isc-sql-utils">IRIS SQL Utilities</a> for introspecting CSV files.
+The repository includes an Angular application and a data loading REST API that uses <a href="https://github.com/bdeboe/isc-sql-utils">IRIS SQL Utilities</a> for introspecting CSV files.

 > **Warning**
 > This only works for CSV files on the same file system as IRIS itself.
 Uploading the CSV file to a remote server is a desired future feature.